Aliases for SCO2 Gene

 GeneCards Summary for SCO2 Gene

 SCO2 (SCO2 Cytochrome C Oxidase Assembly Protein) is a Protein Coding gene.
-Diseases associated with SCO2 include fatal infantile encephalocardiomyopathy and cardioencephalomyopathy, fatal infantile, due to cytochrome c oxidase deficiency 1.
-Among its related pathways are superpathway of pyrimidine ribonucleosides degradation.
+Diseases associated with SCO2 include cardioencephalomyopathy, fatal infantile, due to cytochrome c oxidase deficiency 1 and myopia 6.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include copper ion binding.
 An important paralog of this gene is SCO1.

 UniProtKB/Swiss-Prot for SCO2 Gene